St Joseph's Roman Catholic High School, Horwich: School performance and inspections

 As of 2023, the school's most recent inspection by Ofsted was in 2022, with a judgement of Requires Improvement.
+In 2025 this was upgraded to Good.

 Buildings

 A new £3,000,000 wing of the school was opened during the summer term of 2020.
 This created the capacity for a further 10 classrooms, 2 ICT rooms, a large library and drama studio.

 Welfare

 On 4 June 2020, St Joseph's was awarded the Teach Well School Gold Award from the Teach Well Alliance in recognition of the work it undertook to take care of the physical and mental wellbeing of its staff and students during the coronavirus pandemic.